 Want to learn more about data and business?
-Check out Analyze Business Data with SQL or Analyze Financial Data with Python.
-Be sure to browse all of our data science courses to fill out your knowledge gaps — you can even start learning for free with Learn SQL and Getting Started Off-Platform for Data Science.
+Check out our Business Intelligence Data Analyst career path to start analyzing data for business-advancing insights.
+And be sure to browse all of our data science courses to fill out your knowledge gaps — you can even start learning for free with Learn SQL and Getting Started Off-Platform for Data Science.

 Sales and Marketing

 Tech companies need savvy sales and marketing professionals to sell and promote their innovative products.
 Someone who works in tech sales would be connecting customers with hardware, software, and IT services that meet a business or consumer’s needs.
 Marketing essentially finds creative ways to hype up the value of products offered by a company.
 There are lots of different marketing careers that you can have within a tech organization.